 Q: Is there a free PEP list available for screening?

 A: There is no official or comprehensive PEP list that is available.
 Very few countries publish lists of domestic PEPs.
-In fact, even the CIA and the UN have a list of heads of states that are available, but these lists generally fall below the definitions of PEP that are given by the FATF.
+In fact, even the CIA and the UN have a list of heads of state that are available, but these lists generally fall below the definitions of PEP that are given by the FATF.

 Although a few organizations publish free information, almost all of these lists lack the coverage necessary to meet regulations.
 For example, most of the free lists do not include things such as local governments or international organization PEPs.
 It’s also very hard for many of these free lists to include family members or close associates.